-Port Otago activities are subject to rule 30.5.4, included in Appendix C. A 'Port Noise Control Area' overlay is used to indicate the outer control boundary.
-This proposed control boundary is also included in Appendix D.
+Port Otago activities are subject to rule 30.5.4, included in Appendix B. A 'Port Noise Control Area' overlay is used to indicate the outer control boundary.
+This control boundary is included in Appendix C.

-2.4 Port Noise Management
+2.3 Port Noise Management